Do you need help writing an effective grant proposal? If so, then you are in luck.

 Grant proposal writing is a process that requires an organized structure with clarity of why you deserve a grant.
 Project budgets are often limited, and the application process can be frustrating to complete on time without making mistakes that cost you valuable grant funds.

-The outputs of the program should be compelling enough for a funder to invest.
-You have already given them an idea of your identity and plan in your cover letter and executive summary, so in this section, try to make sure that they are interested in what benefits this project will bring them.
+The program’s outputs should be compelling enough for a funder to invest.
+You have already given them an idea of your identity and plan in your cover letter and executive summary, so in this section, focus on making them interested in the benefits this project will bring them.

 What is the problem in your community that you are passionate about fixing?